Israel strikes across south, eastern Lebanon in latest truce violation

 The continued Israeli bombardment has drawn sharp criticism from the UN, which has recorded dozens of civilian deaths.

-The Israel military has carried out a wave of air strikes across areas in southern and eastern Lebanon, in the latest near-daily violation of a more than year-old ceasefire.
+The Israeli military has carried out a wave of air strikes across areas in southern and eastern Lebanon, in the latest near-daily violation of a more than year-old ceasefire.

-An Al Jazeera correspondent on the ground said the attacks targeted the al-Jabour, al-Qatrani and al-Rayhan in the south of the country, as well as the Buday and the Hermel regions in the Bekaa Valley in eastern Lebanon.
+An Al Jazeera correspondent on the ground said the attacks targeted the al-Jabour, al-Qatrani and al-Rayhan areas in the south of the country, as well as the Buday and the Hermel regions in the Bekaa Valley in eastern Lebanon.

 Another raid targeted Wadi Al-Qusayr in the town of Deir Siryan in the south.